-The Richmond Area Bicycling Association (RABA) has been offering cyclists of all levels and abilities many avenues from which to enjoy their favorite pastime for almost thirty-five years.
-The club offers:•Regularly scheduled on and off-road rides held on weekdays and weekends, •A monthly newsletter, The Pedaler, containing schedules, activities and articles pertaining to all cyclists, •An opportunity to keep track of your cycling mileage via the premium membership features of Bikejournal.com(a $20 value), •Meetings featuring presenters speaking on topics of interest to the club membership.
-During the summer it’s usually “Pedal and Pizza” events combining a ride with dinner and socializing, •Discounts at bike shops, and•Catastrophic medical insurance while on club rides.
+The Richmond Area Bicycling Association (RABA) has been offering cyclists of all levels and abilities many avenues from which to enjoy their favorite pastime since 1967.
+The club offers:•Regularly scheduled on and off-road rides held on weekdays and weekends, •A monthly newsletter, The Pedaler, containing schedules, activities and articles pertaining to all cyclists, •An opportunity to keep track of your cycling mileage via the premium membership features of Bikejournal.com(a $20 value), •Meetings featuring presenters speaking on topics of interest to the club membership, •During the summer, events combining a ride with dinner and socializing, •Discounts at bike shops, and•Catastrophic medical insurance while on club rides.
 We’re also very active in the community by way of charitable concerns and governmental advocacy efforts.
 We’d love to have you join us!
-Now you can even do it on-line!
+Do it on-line now!

 Remember that The Pedaler deadline is the 15th of each month.

 Take a look at the wide variety of available rides in the schedules and calendars.
 Consider volunteering to lead one yourself.
 In fact, if you look at the current schedule and don’t see anyone leading a group at the pace you want to go on a particular ride, you can do that, too!

 I’m sure you’ve seen these on GRTC buses before.
 Maybe you’ve wondered how they work.
 You can also see a video (Video No. 7) of the procedure at this link.